What is the Meaning of Thanksgiving??

 What kind of reference is there to a Supreme Being?

 A consistent feature of almost every Thanksgiving Proclamation is at least one reference—sometimes many—to a Supreme Being.
 Our search in this respect is close to being exhaustive.[2]
 References to God occur nearly five times on average in every proclamation throughout the study period except two: Ford 1975, and Obama 2016.
 Both have none.
-The share of these Supreme Being references in post-1932 proclamations is 55 percent--very close to the proportion of proclamations that were issued post-1932 (i.e., 52 percent).
+If we count the total number of Supreme Being references in all proclamations, the share in post-1932 proclamations is 55 percent--very close to the proportion of proclamations that were issued post-1932 (i.e., 52 percent).

 So the more recent proclamations are, as a generalization, just as reverential as they were in the latter 19th century.
 However, after 1932, Thanksgiving Proclamations shifted in two ways.
 First is the emergence of frequent and regular historical references.
 The second is a more extended articulation of particular values Americans share and benefits for which we should be grateful.